You are here

 • Save any notices you get from DTA and the envelopes the notices come in.
 You may need the postmark on the envelope to show when the notice was sent.

 • SNAP benefits may close automatically if the SNAP benefits are not recertified before the end of the SNAP recertification period.
 However, even if DTA is closing your SNAP benefits, it must send you at least 10 days’ advance notice of termination or reduction in your TAFDC benefits.
-See DTA Online Guide (Reevaluations Q and A); DTA Operations Memo 2012-42 (Sept.
+See Appendix E (DTA Online Guide Links); DTA Operations Memo 2012-42 (Sept.
 21, 2012).